Bayesian Regression Using a Prior on the Model Fit: The R2-D2 Shrinkage Prior: Introduction

 \section{Introduction}

 Consider the linear regression model,

-where $Y_i$ is the $i$th response, $ \mathbf{x}_i$ is the $p$-dimensional vector of covariates for $i$th observation, $ \bm\beta=(\beta_{1},\cdots,\beta_p)^T$ is the coefficient vector, and the $\varepsilon_i$'s are the error terms assumed be normal and independent with $E( \varepsilon_i) = 0$ and $\text{var}( \varepsilon_i) = \sigma^2$.
+where $Y_i$ is the $i$th response, $ \bm{x}_i$ is the $p$-dimensional vector of covariates for the $i$th observation, $ \bm\beta=(\beta_{1},\cdots,\beta_p)^T$ is the coefficient vector, and the $\varepsilon_i$'s are the error terms assumed be normal and independent with E$( \varepsilon_i) = 0$ and $\text{var}( \varepsilon_i) = \sigma^2$.
 High-dimensional data with $p>n$ in this context is common in diverse application areas.
 It is well known that maximum likelihood estimation performs poorly in this setting, and this motivates a number of approaches in shrinkage estimation and variable selection.
 In the Bayesian framework, there are two main approaches to address such problems: two component discrete mixture prior (also referred as spike and slab prior) and continuous shrinkage priors.
 The discrete mixture priors \citep{mitchell1988bayesian, george1993variable, ishwaran2005spike, narisetty2014bayesian} put a point mass (spike) at $\beta_j=0$ and a continuous prior (slab) for the terms with $\beta_j\neq0$.
 Although these priors have an intuitive and appealing representation, they lead to computational issues due to the spread of posterior probability over the $2^p$ models formed by including subsets of the coefficients to zero.
-The spike-and slab lasso proposed in \cite{rovckova2016spike}, which is a continuous version of the spike-and-slab prior with Laplace spike and slab, is also a class of spike-and-slab prior and the implementation requires applying the stochastic search variable selection strategy proposed in \cite{george1993variable}.
+Implementation instead can proceed instead by applying approximation methods, such as stochastic search variable selection \citep{george1993variable}, shotgun stochastic search \citep{hans2007shotgun}, variational Bayes \citep{ormerod2017vb}, and EM \citep{rovckova2014emvs} all of which have improved the computational feasibility and include theoretical underpinnings.

-These issues with discrete mixture priors motivate continuous shrinkage priors.
+The computation issues with discrete mixture priors motivate continuous shrinkage priors.
 The shrinkage priors are essentially written as global-local scale mixture Gaussian family as summarized in \cite{polson2010shrink}, i.e.,